home-assistant/home-assistant.io/source/_docs/ecosystem/ios/location.markdown

 ### Configuration

-Add `track_ios: true` to your zone configurations to enable it for tracking in all connected iOS apps.
+Add `track_ios: false` to your zone configurations to disable zone location tracking for all connected iOS apps.

 ### iBeacons